This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What’s the most popular crop in our vegetable garden?
 Easy!
 It’s cucamelon.
 The fruits, which look exactly like tiny watermelons, rarely make it into the kitchen; instead, we gobble them up by the handful, straight from the vines.
-The plant is a distant relative of cucumbers, and these inch-long fruits do have a cucumber-like flavor with a pleasing citrus tang.
+The plant is a member of the cucumber family, and these inch-long fruits do have a cucumber-like flavor with a pleasing citrus tang.
 Growing cucamelons in garden beds and containers is an easy way to enjoy this unusual vegetable.

-This post is an excerpt from Niki Jabbour’s Veggie Garden Remix © Niki Jabbour.
+This post is an excerpt from the award-winning Niki Jabbour’s Veggie Garden Remix © Niki Jabbour.
 Used with permission from Storey Publishing.

 Our family loves trying different kinds of cucumbers.
 Each summer, our cucumber beds are planted with at least a dozen species and varieties, but few look like “traditional” cucumbers.
 As you walk the pathways between the beds, you might notice the slender twisted fruits of ‘Painted Serpent’ hiding beneath a mound of foliage, or the weird kiwi-shaped fruits of ‘Little Potato’ climbing an A-frame trellis.
 You’ll also see some of the more popular heirloom cucumbers, like ‘Lemon’, ‘Crystal Apple’, ‘Boothby’s Blonde’, and ‘Poona Kheera’.
 And you’ll definitely find one that isn’t related but nonetheless tastes like a cucumber — the cucamelon!